The 1996 Constitution of Oman (as amended) does not explicitly protect the right to life. Article 20 of the Constitution prohibits torture:

-Oman is not a party to either the ICCPR or the CAT.
+Oman is not a state party to the ICCPR but has recently acceded to CAT.
 In 2015, the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, reported claims of restrictions on assembly, excessive use of force by the police, threats, arbitrary arrests, abductions, detentions in secret locations and torture at the hands of the authorities.

 His concerns were heightened by reports from non-governmental organizations and the media about an unprecedented use of force and mass arrests of peaceful protestors who